Athlete Hydration Guide: Sweat Rate, Electrolytes & Fluid Plan

 - Step 3: Towel off and weigh yourself nude after exercise (Post-exercise weight)

-- Step 4: Calculate: Pre-weight minus Post-weight = Sweat loss in pounds
+- Step 4: Calculate: Pre-weight minus Post-weight, then add fluid consumed = estimated sweat loss

-- Step 5: Convert to ounces: Each pound of weight lost = 16 oz of sweat
+- Step 5: Convert to ounces: Each pound of net body-weight loss is roughly 16 oz of fluid

 - Note: Repeat this test in different conditions (hot/cold, indoor/outdoor) since sweat rate varies significantly with temperature, humidity, and exercise intensity.